Surigao del Norte: Narciso v. Garcia

-After the execution of the Gonzalezes, Hermenegildo Narciso (A former ally of Garcia) grabbed the position of Governor.
-By around July 1899, around 400 men armed against Garcia took position outside the Provincial Capital (Surigao City) with 80 men in the trenches near the exit of the town.
-On July 8, 1899, Garcia returned to Surigao from Banganga with all the honors befitting as a General.
+After the execution of the Gonzalezes, Hermenegildo Narciso (a former ally of Garcia) claimed the position of governor.
+By around July 1899, an estimated 400 men armed against Garcia took position outside the Provincial Capital (Surigao City) with 80 men in the trenches near the exit of the town.
+On July 8, 1899, Garcia returned to Surigao from Banganga with all the honors befitting a general.
 Governor Narciso (who was still in Manila) was expected to return to Surigao to take full control of the Provincial Junta.

 July 6, 1899, Soldiers (Garcia) began defending the Government house and Military Quarters in Provincial Capital, and at 6 o'clock Garcia's Soldiers and Narciso's soldiers had a shooting exchange.
 By 7 o'clock Garcia prepared to leave Surigao via sea.
-The soldiers of Narciso began their offensive when the boat started loading equipment.
-They took position behind the Acacia trees, and once they were discovered both sides exchanged fire.
-Garcia's soldiers retreated to the port and those who were not able to ride the boat with General Garcia were forced to hide and surrender.
-The area of the conflict is at the present day Surigao Luneta Park and alongside the street of Borromeo.
-The Province of Surigao would then be engulfed in Military rivalry between Governor Narciso and General Garcia, with Surigao and Butuan held by Narciso while Placer, Cantilan, and Tandag being held by Garcia.
-This Military Rivalry would be put to a close by the American Occupation of the Province.
+The soldiers of Narciso began their offensive when the boat began embarking equipment.
+They took position behind Acacia trees, and once they were discovered both sides exchanged fire.
+Garcia's soldiers retreated to the port and those who were not able to embark the boat with General Garcia were forced into hiding or surrender.
+The area of the conflict is located at the present day Surigao Luneta Park and alongside the street of Borromeo.
+The Province of Surigao would then be engulfed in a military rivalry between Governor Narciso and General Garcia, with Surigao and Butuan held by Narciso while Placer, Cantilan, and Tandag being held by Garcia.
+This military rivalry would be put to a close by the American occupation of the province.